 Acetaminophen Toxicity: How Genetic Susceptibility Combines with Environmental Factors

-DPYD and 5-Fluorouracil Reactions
+DPYD and 5-Fluorouracil Reactions, Chemotherapy

 5-Fluorouracil (5-FU) is a widely used chemotherapy drug for colorectal, breast, and other cancers, and DPYD is one of the most clinically actionable pharmacogenomics genes.
 The DPYD enzyme breaks down 5-FU after it has done its work; reduced-function variants allow the drug to accumulate to toxic levels, causing severe mucositis, neutropenia, and potentially fatal cardiotoxicity.